blUeBUg200/bluenightingale/README.md

 ![image](https://user-images.githubusercontent.com/86832373/152861322-cd70207d-78ec-4aed-bc47-6a7552448e23.png)

 Consider you focus on creating usecase for "Execution" - Tactic and its associated 5 "Techniques" as per the compiled matrix from previous step.
-Start the threat hunting process and fill in all required fields in L3 sheet of TaHiTI workbook and complete the hunting process for a given Technique or Sub-Techbique.
+Start the threat hunting process and fill in all required fields in L3 sheet of TaHiTI workbook and complete the hunting process for a given Technique or Sub-Technique.

 ## BUILD SIGMA